-We find out that test results are not sensitive to the length of history traces.
+Figure 7 plots the fraction of cases where the hypothesis passes the Fisher test.
+We use different length of history traces to predict current network performance.
+As it shows, test results are not sensitive to the length of history traces.
+The main difference is when i = 1.
 In practice, we prefer to use longer history trace to do the prediction because it is more stable.
 In the following evaluation, we use the loss transition matrix of previous 320 second trace (8 intervals) as the prediction of the current interval.
+76% time intervals pass the Fisher test when i = 1, and over 94% intervals passes Fisher test for a larger i.
+This suggests that the temporal dependency between consecutive loss events is more predictable than the transition from no loss to loss.
+Overall we observe that the predicted loss transitions match reasonably well with the actual values.
+This suggests that it is possible to apply traffic allocation based on past performance.

-3) Trace-driven evaluation results: Table VII and Table VIII show trace-driven results with prediction.
-SmartTunnel out-performs the other schemes in all scenarios except one in which there are three low loss rate paths and K is 14.
-In this case, the reliablity of SmartTunnel reduces from 99.81 % (in oracle) to 97.64% due to prediction errors while prediction errors do not affect the performance of round robin.
+3) Trace-driven evaluation results: Table VIII, Table IX and Talbe X show trace-driven results with prediction.
+Smart-Tunnel out-performs the other schemes in all senarios except one in which there are three low loss rate paths and K is 14.
+This is because the performance of SmartTunnel reduces from 99.81 % to 97.64% due to prediction errors while prediction errors do not affect the performance of round robin.